menu

 Also of interest is that Weymouth has more people living here who work in computers and math than 95% of the places in the US.

-Weymouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Weymouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Weymouth is a very ethnically-diverse city.
 The people who call Weymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Weymouth residents report their race to be White, followed by Asian.
 Important ancestries of people in Weymouth include Irish, Italian, English, German, and French.